Samya-das06/Samya-das06/README.md

 <h1> Hi🙋‍♂️, I'm Samya Das</h1>

-Hi, I am a 4th-year student at KIIT University with interests in systems, AI, and smart infrastructure and a curious learner and passionate about solving problems with code.
+Hi, I am a CSE graduate of KIIT University with interests in systems, AI, and smart infrastructure and a curious learner and passionate about solving problems with code.
 Currently, I am working on projects around Agentic AI and constantly exploring new technologies to build impactful solutions.
 I enjoy collaborating on innovative ideas and believe in creating technology that makes a difference.

 Let’s connect and build something amazing!